 Do boxers have an affinity for politics?
 If we are to judge based on a sample size of two, the answer seems to be “yes”.
 Filipino boxing legend Manny Pacquiao was, apparently, attracted by the same fierce ring Klitschko was – politics.

 Back in 2007, he announced his bid for a seat in his home country’s House of Representatives.
 He lost the match – but he didn’t give up.
 He ran again and was elected in 2010, knocking out the incumbent congressman that was a member of a long-running clan of ruling politicians in his region.
 He didn’t stop at Congress, though – he ran for Senate in 2015 and won.
 He assumed office in 2016, and he is holding his seat as we speak, because he decided to juggle both positions.
-Now, he’s preparing for a new round of elections in 2022.
-It’s a strong possibility that Manny will be the latest great to step away from the ring, to try his hand at a new challenge…the highest office in his home land.
+Now, he's preparing for a new round of elections in 2022.
+2, to try his hand at a new challenge…the highest office in his home land.